jonaselreweny/k8s-training/neo4j-setup/readme.md

    ```
 ## Restore a Database from Backup
 Refer to the [Neo4j Backup and Restore documentation](https://neo4j.com/docs/operations-manual/current/kubernetes/operations/backup-restore/) for detailed instructions on how to perform restores in a Neo4j cluster deployed on Kubernetes.
 The step-by-step guide below outlines the process to restore a database, in this case `mydb` from a backup created by the backup job.
 1. The backup pod stores the backup files in the PVC named `backup-pvc` under the `/backups` directory.
-The cluster pods are mounted to the same PVC but unfortunately the Neo4j Helm Chart adds a `/backups` subdirectory by default.
-Therefore, we need to copy the backup files to a subdirectory named `backups` within the `/backups` mount point in the cluster pods.
-This issue has been reported to the Neo4j team for resolution in future releases.
-For now, we can use a temporary pod to organize the backup files:
+   - The cluster pods are mounted to the same PVC, but the Neo4j Helm Chart adds a `/backups` subdirectory by default.
+   - As a result, you need to copy the backup files to a subdirectory named `backups` within the `/backups` mount point in the cluster pods.
+   - This issue has been reported to the Neo4j team for resolution in future releases.
+   - For now, you can use a temporary pod to organize the backup files:
    ``` bash
    kubectl run backup-organizer --rm -it --restart=Never --image=busybox \
    --overrides='{"spec":{"containers":[{"name":"organizer","image":"busybox","command":["sh","-c","mkdir -p /backups/backups && cp /backups/mydb*.backup /backups/backups/ 2>/dev/null && echo Done && ls -la /backups/backups/"],"volumeMounts":[{"name":"backup-pvc","mountPath":"/backups"}]}],"volumes":[{"name":"backup-pvc","persistentVolumeClaim":{"claimName":"backup-pvc"}}]}}'